-- Provide a current Certificate of Liability Insurance listing Platte River Power Authority as “Additionally Insured.”
-Platte River Power Authority administers the Efficiency Works Business program on behalf of our partner municipalities., and
+- This will include providing a current Certificate of Liability Insurance listing Platte River Power Authority as “Additionally Insured.”
+Platte River Power Authority administers the Efficiency Works Business program on behalf of our partner municipalities.

 - Attend at least one Efficiency Works Business training annually.